DTJF/fbdoc/src/doc/Installation.md

 Therefor you don't need a complex installation.
 Just place the compiled binary in any of your source folders and execute it there (see \ref pageUsage for details).
-Or you test your fb-doc executable on its own source, find some examples in \ref sectExaCli.
+Or you test your fb-doc executable on its own source, find some examples in \ref SecExaCli.

 To generate a real documentation &mdash; as mentioned in the Introduction, fb-doc is not a complete documentation generator &mdash;